Chadstone High School: History

-The school was established in the late 1950s in what was then a rapidly growing outer-suburban area.
-It initially operated out of demountable classrooms until a purpose-built three storey school building was finished in the early 1960s.
+The school was established in 1962 in what was then a rapidly growing outer-suburban area.
+It initially operated out of demountable classrooms until a purpose-built three-storey school building was finished in the early 1960s.
 The RK Senior Hall (named after one of the school's principals) was constructed in the 1970s.

 It was established adjacent to the Chadstone Park Primary School.
 The school also took students from other neighbouring primary schools including Solway Primary School, Lloyd Street, Murrumbeena and Hughesdale.

-The demographics of the area changed from the 1960s through to the 1980s with the area's population ageing.
-The school's population declined and the school was closed in 1991.
+The demographics of the area changed from the 1960s through to the 1980s, with the area's population ageing.
+The school's population declined, and the school was closed in 1991.

 School Symbols and Uniform

 Chadstone's symbol was the mythical Phoenix, a fabled bird that rose from the ashes of defeat.
 The Phoenix became the name of the annual school magazine.

-The name Phoenix lives on through Phoenix Park which is located on the school's site.
+The name Phoenix lives on through Phoenix Park, which is located on the school's site.

 The school's motto was "Faith and Decision", as celebrated in the chorus of the school song...